 The social construct variables in this study were explored and tested whether they influence the attitude, subject (subjective norms) and behavior variables (perceived behavioral control).
-The results show that Social Constructs have a positive effect on attitude variables, subjective norms, and perceived behavioral control with a significance level smaller than 0.05.
-The findings also show that the influence of social construct (SocCon) on attitude shows the coefficient ( $\beta$ ) = 0.71 and significance value ( $\beta$ ) = 0.01 with a value of R2 = 0.50.
-Furthermore, the influence of social construct on subjective norms (subject), shows the coefficient ( $\beta$ ) = 0.80 and significance value ( $\beta$ ) = 0.01 with the value of R2 = 0.63.
-The influence of social construct on perceived behavioral control norms/subjective behavioral control (behavior), show the coefficient ( $\beta$ ) = 0.69, the significance value ( $\beta$ ) = 0.01 with the value R2 = 0.47.
+The results show that social constructs have a positive effect on attitude variables, subjective norms, and perceived behavioral control with a significance level smaller than 0.05.
+The findings also show that the influence of social construct (SocCon) on attitude shows the coefficient ( $\beta$ ) = 0.71 and significance value (p) = 0.01 with a value of R2 = 0.50.
+Furthermore, the influence of social construct on subjective norms (subject), shows the coefficient ( $\beta$ ) = 0.80 and significance value (p) = 0.01 with the value of R2 = 0.63; and the influence of social construct on perceived behavioral control norms/subjective behavioral control (behavior), showing the coefficient ( $\beta$ ) = 0.69, the significance value (p) = 0.01 with the value R2 = 0.47.

-This study yields findings that permissive attitudes toward corrupt behavior have a significant effect on corrupt intentions (supporting the first hypothesis), subjective norms have a significant effect on corrupt intentions (supporting the second hypothesis), perceived behavioral control on intention to do corruption, intention to do corruption or the existence of a permissive mindset of corrupt behavior has a significant effect on corrupt behavior.
-The financial pressure is directly proportional to corrupt behavior, and the opportunity to influence corrupt behavior is supported empirically.
+This study findings that are permissive attitudes toward corrupt behavior have a significant effect on corrupt intentions (supporting the first hypothesis), subjective norms have a significant effect on corrupt intentions (supporting the second hypothesis), perceived behavioral control on intention to do corruption, intention to do corruption or the existence of a permissive mindset of corrupt behavior has a significant effect on corrupt behavior.
+The financial pressure is directly proportional to the corrupt behavior, and the opportunity to influence a corrupt behavior is empirically supported.
 Attitudes, subjective norms, and behavioral control perceived by individuals who tend to be permissive to corrupt behavior are influenced by the value of social constructs, namely habits and thought patterns that can lead to corrupt behavior.